Hyp-ed/hyped-2018/README.md

 The following is a set of guidelines for contributing to HYPED.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+## Coding Style
+Since we will have dozens of developers coding for the pod, it is very important that everyone adheres to the same code style.
+For that purpose we have created a [style guide](https://hyp-ed.github.io/styleguide/).

 ## Git

 Git is a prerequisite for this project.
 If you have not attended any git workshop yet or are not permitted to code, please ask Brano for further instructions.